A/N: See the end of the chapter for some info and fun facts!

 “The poison is a paralytic,” Roman supplied.

 “I don’t see what that—,” Leandros started, only to stop mid-sentence.
-He remembered Miskatos’ body, thought he might never forget the sight of it.
-“Miskatos’ face.”
+He remembered Miskatos’ body, the horrible, twisted look on his face.
+He thought he might never forget the sight of it.
+“Miskatos’ expression.”

 “He— well, one of the Councilors said he looked like he died of pure fright.
 It wasn’t far off,” Leandros explained.
 “Did he see something before he died?”